 Direct Agents Announces Polycultural Offering

-Through extensive market research, Direct Agents recognized the need for polycultural strategy within brand marketing.
-Consumer research conducted by Adobe found that 61% of consumers feel that diversity in advertising is important to them.
+Through extensive market research, Direct Agents recognized the need for a new, inclusive approach within brand marketing.
+A 2019 research study conducted by Adobe found that 61% of consumers feel that diversity in advertising is important to them.
 The same survey discovered that ⅓ of all consumers are more likely to purchase products with diverse ads.
 This number jumps to 50% when looking at African American and LGBTQIA+ consumers.
 However, despite the consumer sentiments, a 2019 study by ANA found that multicultural media spending accounted for only 5.2% of total advertising and marketing spending.
-While some strides have been made in the industry, most minority groups still feel underrepresented in advertisements.
+Consumer sentiment continues to show that digital ads in-particular are not recognized for this inclusivity by consumers.

 Direct Agents drew on the opportunity to invest in personalization in order to engage with diverse communities.
-The Polycultural team at Direct Agents offers a cross-cultural strategy to craft brand voice, proprietary technology to determine how well a brand is currently engaging with the total market, audience research, polycultural strategy to build a cohesive solution, authenticity measurement, and an embedded consulting team.
+The polycultural team at Direct Agents offers a cross-cultural solution to build authentic connections with new audiences.
+Proprietary technology is leveraged to determine how well a brand is currently engaging with the total market.
+Combined with audience research and impact measurement, Direct Agents now has a cohesive solution that puts data behind the diversification of media plans and content strategies.

 This new offering will pave the way for diversity within digital marketing.
-As a minority-owned agency with a focus on diversity, Direct Agents is proud to be at the forefront of polycultural strategy.
+As a minority-owned agency with a focus on diversity, Direct Agents is proud to be at the forefront of the diversification of marketing.
 The Direct Agents site offers in-depth solutions to activating a polycultural marketplace.

 About Direct Agents: